What is IUDM?

 There are multiple reasons why it is a great idea to get involved with Dance Marathon.
 For one, it is truly a life-changing experience for everyone who participates.
 Over the course of all of the fundraising, and that at the marathon, we learn exactly why we are dancing.
 When you meet the Riley families and hear them tell their stories, you know why you’re there.

 In addition, IUDM is a family.
 Whether you’re on a committee or you’re at the marathon as a dancer, everyone is coming together as a community to do something for the community.
 It is absolutely a special feeling that you get to share with everyone else at the marathon.

 What does it mean to be a dancer?

 The term “dancer” only begins to describe what you’ll be doing as a dancer at the marathon.
 While at the marathon, the goal is to be on your feet the whole time, to stand and dance for those who can’t.
 We honor the Riley kids who are so strong already fighting by themselves, and we show them that they have some help.

 How much money do I need to fundraise in order to dance?

-The minimum amount of money that you must fundraise in order to dance 12hours is $500.
-In order to dance the entire 36 hours, you must be one of the top 500 fundraisers, which typically involves raising more than the minimum $500.
+The minimum amount of money that you must fundraise in order to dance 12 hours is $500.
+In order to dance the entire 36 hours, you must be one of the top 500 fundraisers, which typically involves going above and beyond the minimum $500.